 Grab 8 Ingredients for the Filling:

 - Cream Cheese: Philadelphia cream cheese isn’t affiliated with this post, but it IS my favorite cream cheese brand.
-Whichever brand you use, make sure you’re using blocks of full-fat cream cheese and not the cream cheese you use for spreading on bagels.
+Whichever brand you use, make sure you’re using bricks of full-fat cream cheese and not the cream cheese you use for spreading on bagels.
 This imperative rule applies to many other dessert recipes like cream cheese frosting, strawberry cream cheese pie, and no bake cheesecake.

 - Granulated Sugar: I tested this recipe with both 1/2 cup and 2/3 cup of sugar.
 I found the greater amount masked the light flavors of lime and tequila, so use 1/2 cup (100g) in the filling recipe.